vicb1/deep-learning-for-computer-vision/README.md

 # deep-learning-for-computer-vision

-Notice: the contents of this repository have moved, please see page instead:
+The contents of this repository have moved, please see page instead:

 [https://github.com/vicb1/deep-learning](https://github.com/vicb1/deep-learning)